ony19161/tripadvisor/README.md

 # Execute the "TripAdvisor.API.exe"
     1. Download the "tripvisitor.api.zip" file from this repository, which is available in "tripadvisor/tripadvisor.api.release/" folder of this repository.
     2. Unzip the folder in your computer's prefered location.
-    3. Open appsettings.json file, nd update "YOUR_SERVER_ADDRESS", "YOUR_USERNAME", "YOUR_PWSSEORD" strings in "ConnectionStrings" section, with your Ms Sql Server values.
+    3. Open appsettings.json file, nd update "YOUR_SERVER_ADDRESS", "YOUR_USERNAME", "YOUR_PWSSEORD" strings in "ConnectionStrings.DefaultConnection" section, with your Ms Sql Server values.
     4. Double click on "TripAdvisor.API.exe"
     5. Now go to your favorite browser, and type or paste the url "http://localhost:5000/swagger/index.html"
     6. A swagger page will be loaded with three api